HGVSnomenclature/hgvs-nomenclature/docs/recommendations/protein/delins.md

 !!! note "Can I describe a TrpSer to CysArg variant as a amino acid substitution (p.TrpSer23CysArg)?"

     No, this is not allowed.
-By definition a substitution changes <b>one</b> amino acid into <b>one</b> other amino acid.
+By definition a substitution changes **one** amino acid into **one** other amino acid.
 The change TrpSer to CysArg should be described as p.Trp23_Ser24delinsCysArg, i.e. a deletion/insertion (indel) (see [Deletion-Insertion](http://varnomen.hgvs.org/recommendations/protein/variant/delins/)).